dkubb/adamantium/README.md

 [coveralls]: https://coveralls.io/r/dkubb/adamantium

 This is a small standalone gem featuring a module ripped out from [axiom](https://github.com/dkubb/axiom).
-It allows to make objects immutable in an unobtrusive way.
+It allows you to make objects immutable in a simple, unobtrusive way.

 Examples
 --------